EduardoMontanha/eduardomontanha.github.io/tnt-automation/development/custom-commands.md

 # Custom Commands
-When we don't find a native command for what we need, or when we don't want to repeat the same sequel of commands many times in the same code we can create a *custom command*, that could do what we want and/or a sequel of commands.<br>
+When we don't find a native command for what we need, or when we don't want to repeat the same sequel of commands many times we can create a *custom command*, that could do what we want and/or a sequel of commands.<br>
 <br>
 Both *behavior* and *util* commands use the same basic structure: